TGIF! Loving the hints of summer for this weekend's weather

-Over the past few weeks, our weather has been chilly, windy and wet, this weekend will be too much like summer.
-Not today though, our weather may not be perfect, but darn near it.
-Sun and clouds this morning as sunrise temperatures will start off around 65°.
-Winds will be easterly, no longer northeasterly, which will bring milder temperatures
+Over the past few weeks, our weather has been chilly, windy and wet, but this weekend it will be much more like summer.

-Today will still have a mix of coastal clouds, breezy onshore winds and mild temperatures.
-Highs will be around 8\6° inland to 80° at the beach.
+This evening we will still have a mix of coastal clouds, breezy onshore winds and mild temperatures.
+There have been a couple of I-95 showers, mainly near the airport.
+But these are moving inland and fading.
+Mosy of us will stay dry.

-I-95 showers and maybe a rumble of thunder will be back this afternoon.
-Best chances of showers will be during the evening commute 3-6 p.m.

 Could be a beachy weekend, complete with warm afternoons and water temperatures possibly reaching 70° by Sunday.